What is the average salary in Washington State?

 |San Juan County||$86,101|

-Highest paying jobs in Washington
+What are the highest paying jobs in Washington State?

 Zippia has calculated a comprehensive list of annual salaries by job title.
-You can also find the top 10 highest-paying titles in Washington below.
+You can also find the top 10 highest-paying titles in Washington State below.

 |Chief Medical Officer||$222,514|